Codecademy/docs/content/python/concepts/built-in-functions/terms/range/range.md

 - `stop` (required): specifies where the range will stop, ending at `stop - 1` due to zero-indexing.
 - `start` (optional): specifies where the range will start, defaulting at 0.
-- `step` (optional): specifies how many steps the range will increment be reaching the end, defaulting to 1.
+- `step` (optional): specifies how many steps are taken between indexes, defaulting to 1.

 ## Example